Scotchester/jellybeans/_posts/2021-02-17-jelly-belly-cold-stone-creamery.md

 gets completely overwhelmed.
 The mint barely hangs on, depending on where it lands on the teeth and tongue.

-It's not a bad eexperience to eat one of each together, but as noted before, I wish there were some more fruit elements or wild cards like peanut butter to round out the bag and the one-of-each test.
+It's not a bad experience to eat one of each together, but as noted before, I wish there were some more fruit elements or wild cards like peanut butter to round out the bag and the one-of-each test.